Petroleum Technology

 Types of Degrees Petroleum Technology Majors Are Getting

-The following table lists how many petroleum technology/technician graduations there were for each degree level during the last year for which data was available.
+The following table lists how many petroleum technology/technician graduations there were in 2021-2022 for each degree level.

 What Petroleum Technology Majors Need to Know

-People with careers related to petroleum tech were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+O*NET surveyed people in occupations related to petroleum tech and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Petroleum Tech Majors